gapple/drupalreleasedate/readme.md

 ## Installation and Setup ##

- 1. Install dependencies with [Composer](http://getcomposer.org/) by running `composer install` in the root directory of the project.
+ 1. Install dependencies with [Composer](http://getcomposer.org/) by running `composer install` in the root directory of the project
- 2. Initialize a database with the schema file in `/src/schema.sql`
+ 2. Copy `config/default.config.php` to `config/config.php`, and adjust as
- 3. Copy `/config/default.config.php` to `/config/config.php`, and adjust as
+    needed
-    needed.
+ 3. Run `bin/console install` to set up the database
- 4. Setup Apache to serve `/web` as the document root
+ 4. Configure Apache to serve `web` as the document root